Platform vulnerabilities remain despite years of self-protection upgrades

 There is mounting concern in the electronic warfare community that as overseas operations start to wind down, efforts to fund vital self-protection programs could be jeopardized.
 The conflicts in Iraq and Afghanistan allowed many electronic warfare (EW) programs to thrive during the past decade following a period of neglect.
 But the tide may start to turn again soon.
 In the U.S., a first test is expected to be the budget battles unfolding in the coming weeks.
 In Europe, the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.S., Europe Grapple With Small-Arms Threat To Helos".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.S., Europe Grapple With Small-Arms Threat To Helos".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.